 6. Millennium Trail, Yukon

-Looking for a shorter cycle without sacrificing scenic views?
+Looking for a short cycle without sacrificing scenic views?
 This urban trail is as good as it gets.
-Following the Yukon River and passing through Whitehorse’s downtown core, the Millennium Trail offers cyclists 5km of car-free trails for a bike-ride fit for all levels of experience.
+Following the Yukon River and passing through Whitehorse’s downtown core, the Millennium Trail offers cyclists 5 km of trails fit for all levels of experience.
 The trail weaves through the woods, where pine and aspen trees abound, so you’ll have ample opportunities to peep the changing leaves and take in all the fall colours.
-There’s loads to see along the way, too, including the pedestrian-only Rotary Centennial Bridge, plenty of lookouts and a fish ladder where visitors can come face-to-face with some of the region’s underwater inhabitants.
+There’s loads to see along the way, too, including the pedestrian-only Rotary Centennial Bridge, plenty of lookouts and a fish ladder where visitors can come face to face with some of the region’s underwater inhabitants.

 Photo credit: Whitehorse.ca